 Students who successfully complete the course will have:

-basic knowledge of the UN Sustainable Development Goals (SDGs), climate change, and climate change policies.
+A basic understanding of the UN Sustainable Development Goals (SDGs), climate change, and environmental policies and governance.

-knowledge of different energy scenarios and the competing visions of the future energy mix.
+Knowledge about different energy and climate related scenarios and competing visions of the low-carbon future.

-advanced knowledge of transition theory and the multi-level perspective in particular.
+Advanced knowledge of transition and transformation theories, and the multi-level perspective.

 Students who successfully complete the course should be able to:

 Apply the theoretical approaches of transition and transformation theories on various contextual energy technologies.

 Assess local, historical, political, social, and cultural conditions for an energy transformation.

 Formulate and communicate problems and dilemmas associated with low-carbon transitions and sustainability.